-^{}Additional funds included in the above figures were made available to larnród Éireann in 2012, Dublin Bus in 2012, to Bus Éireann in 2014 & 2015 and to Locallink in 2014 and 2015.
+\Additional funds included in the above figures were made available to larnród Éireann in 2012, Dublin Bus in 2012, to Bus Éireann in 2014 & 2015 and to Locallink in 2014 and 2015.

-^{}Iarnród Éireann received additional exchequer funds for their Infrastructure Management business which partly compensated them for a reduction in PSO subsidy payments to their Railway Undertaking business which receives the PSO subsidy payments.
-The payment of €11.23m in 2017 includes payment for the Gross Cost Operators, support costs and a once off payment €6.68m to TII for Luas CrossCity mobilisation costs.
+\\Iarnród Éireann received additional exchequer funds for their Infrastructure Management business which partly compensated them for a reduction in PSO subsidy payments to their Railway Undertaking business which receives the PSO subsidy payments. \\\The payment in 2017 includes payment for all Gross Cost Operators, and a once off payment of €6.68m to TII for Luas CrossCity mobilisation costs.